Recap: Supernatural S 08 E 11 LARP And The Real Girl

 Lance: Wands and swords at dawn.

-- The Dung Ages: Averted Trope, as we see a sign pointing to Privies, which are in the opposite direction of the dungeon.
+- The Dung Ages: Averted Trope, as we see a sign pointing to the "privies" in the opposite direction of the dungeon.

 - Enhance Button: Sam is able to zoom in on the surveillance video so that they can see the tattoo on Lance's forearm clearly.